craigworrall/gitlab-runner/README.md

 ansible-playbook -K -i inventory.local site.yml
 ```

+## HSMs and Other Local Services

+Local services, such as a HSM, may need to be accessed by the Runner.
+While
+not yet attempted, docker-based Runners may be able to use the ```extra_hosts``` parameter
+to achieve such access.
+Shell based Runners will have no such requirement, but this is
+little value given we would be giving up the ability to perform Docker-based builds.

 ## AWS

 The following sections describe steps necessary to deploy onto an EC2 instance.